10 Best Onsen in Japan by Lonely Planet!

 Chosen as the Best Onsen/Beach Combination

-The delightful beach in southern Kansai region.
-It’s the most popular beach resort in the west part of Japan and the area is also gifted with great Onsen source.
+Shirahama (白浜) is a delightful beach resort in Wakayama Prefecture, southern Kansai Region.
+It’s a top beach resort in western Japan and the area is also gifted with great Onsen source.
 Enjoy the view of ocean while you soak up in great onsen.

 Chosen as the Best Semitropical Onsen

-Uramigataki could be the most wild Onsen.
-It’s located on Hajicho island which is one of the Izu Seven Islands group which still belongs to Tokyo prefecture.
+Uramigataki (裏見ヶ滝温泉) could be the wildest Onsen among all.
+It’s located on Hachijo Island, one of the Izu Seven Islands group which belongs to Tokyo prefecture.
 The onsen is right by the waterfall in a jungle and you can bathe in swim wear.